Antlered Man: Antlered Man

 In 2009 the members of Metro Riots stopped recording and playing under that name, and after recording new demos, relaunched as "Antlered Man", with a heavier, darker and psychedelic-influenced sound.

 Antlered Man released an album titled Giftes 1&2 on their own imprint 'Goo Grrrl Records' and subsequently licensed it to Noisolution in GSA.
 The album gained favourable reviews in Classic Rock, Artrocker, Rock Sound, Drowned In Sound and Germany's Visions magazine.
 Lead single, "Surrounded By White Men" was playlisted on Xfm and featured feature in Kerrang.

 Antlered Man's energetic live performances led to them being nominated for 'Live Band Of The Year' at the 2012 Artrocker awards.
-They have played a variety of festivals including The Great Escape, Camden Crawl, 2000 Trees, 1234 Festival, Eire Mit Speck and Krach am Bach.
+They have played a variety of festivals including The Great Escape, Camden Crawl, 2000trees, 1234 Festival, Eire Mit Speck and Krach am Bach.

 In 2013 the band released the album This Devil is Them.

 In 2014 Antlered Man is signed to London label New Heavy Sounds.